 Let’s Investigate Those Suspects

 Did you know most dairy free food is made on shared equipment with dairy?
 Lots of certified gluten free foods are made on shared equipment with wheat… let those facts sink in for a moment.
-Read more about this in the Dairy Free Swaps article.
+Read more about this in the Dairy Free Swaps article and then take some time to Learn How To Call Companies About Food Products.

 For some people, this won’t be an issue.
 Trace amounts of allergens don’t pose a threat and they’ll be a-OK to consume said foods.
 For others however, they will have to be vigilant and ensure that their food is produced on dedicated equipment, or in a dedicated facility.
 The only way to learn this information is to get in touch with the company that produces the food.

-If you hear things like “we have an allergen program in place and test” still push the question.
+If you hear things like “We have an allergen program in place and test” still push the question.
 Get definitive answers and make sure the food is safe for you.
 Ask about recalls and how often the test fail.
 Any company that can’t be transparent with you should not be trusted (assuming you can’t have trace amounts).
+If you’re new to the allergy world and the thought of calling companies is completely overwhelming, check out our Safe Product Guides/Lists to get you started.
+We’ve called thousands of companies to find out which are providing safe food.

 I have personally witnessed this and can’t stress this enough: if you can’t handle trace amounts, avoid the bulk bins.
 You can usually ask the store to special order something in bulk, or contact the manufacturer directly.

-It’s the best thing I can tell people.
+“Non-Stick Remembers” is one of the best things I can tell people.
 If you’re new to food allergies, old non-stick pans should be replaced.
 Same goes for cast iron, and anything that has scratches.
 Allergens can remain in the crevices and cause a problem later on.
 Total side note, but not: shared toasters are not gluten free.

 Picture this, you’ve made cheese pasta in a pan, and are cleaning it off with a sponge.
 Next, you grab the pan used for your allergy kid and clean it too.
 Same sponge of course.
 There it is… the dreaded cross contamination.
 In our home we have four sponge stations for this exact reason… to prevent contamination while cleaning up.